Esterházy: Lines of the family

 The first prominent member of the family was Ferenc Zerházy (1563–1594), who was elevated to the title of baron of Galántha (an estate his family had held since 1421) and took the name Esterházy.
 Family history since this time is described according to three lines of descent, each originating in one of Ferenc's sons: the Fraknó (or Forchtenstein) line, the Csesznek line, and the Zólyom (or Zvolen) line.

 Fraknó (Forchtenstein) line

 The Fraknó (Forchtenstein) line became "the most prominent of the three".

 In the discussion that follows, Hungarian names are given in brackets.

 Count Nikolaus [Miklós] (1583–1645)

 Nikolaus was born in Galanta.
 Raised as a Protestant, he later converted to Catholicism.
 Created Count by the Emperor in 1626, he achieved great wealth in part by marrying (twice) into money.

 In 1625, Nikolaus was elected Palatine of Hungary, the King's chief lieutenant within Royal Hungary.
 Nikolaus laid out what became the long-term family strategy, allying himself with the Catholic religion and the Habsburg emperor.
-He fought against the Protestant champions Gábor Bethlen and György Rákóczi and sought to free Hungary from Turkish domination.
+He fought against the Protestant champions and Prince of Transylvania, Gábor Bethlen and György Rákóczi, and sought to free Hungary from Turkish domination.